+Demultiplex Barcodes

-Demultiplex BarcodesThe Demultiplex Barcodes application identifies barcode sequences in PacBio single-molecule sequencing data.
-It replaced pbbarcode and bam2bam for demultiplexing, starting with SMRT® Analysis v5.1.0.
+The Demultiplex Barcodes application identifies barcode sequences in PacBio single-molecule sequencing data.

-Demultiplex Barcodes can demultiplex samples that have a unique persample barcode pair and were pooled and sequenced on the same SMRT[®] Cell.
+Demultiplex Barcodes can demultiplex samples that have a unique persample barcode pair and were pooled and sequenced on the same SMRT® Cell.
 There are four different methods for barcoding samples with PacBio technology: